-Fundraising soon flourished in the homes and gardens of Bishopstoke’s Longmead Avenue where activitites included the staging of short plays and sketches.
-This led to the formation of a drama section and in 1947 a dramatic society was created, to be known as the ‘YLU Players’.
+Fundraising soon flourished in the homes and gardens of Bishopstoke’s Longmead Avenue where activities included the staging of short plays and sketches.
+This led to the formation of a drama section and in 1947 a separate dramatic society was created, to be known as the ‘YLU Players’.

-In the first year the society raised £40 for the NCH.
-Now the usual annual donation is in the thousands.
-This is raised from 3 productions per year, often playing to full houses at the Bishopstoke Memorial Hall.
+In the first year the society raised £40 for the NCH (now the usual annual donation is in the thousands).
+This was raised from 3 productions per year, often playing to full houses at the Bishopstoke Memorial Hall.

 The early days saw problems with the storage of bulky scenery which has, at times, been stored in a coal yard, a barn and a butcher’s shop.
 Nowadays the society has its own purpose-built scenery store.